Singapore’s CAAS ANR-129 Regulations: What Business Aviation Operators Need to Know

 For more information on operating to Singapore, visit our destination and regulatory guides:

-Singapore’s Civil Aviation Authority (CAAS) is introducing new regulatory requirements under ANR-129 – Foreign Operator’s Permit (FOP) Regulations, set to take effect in mid-2025.
-These regulations will replace the current Air Navigation Order (ANO) and establish a clearer framework for foreign commercial air transport (CAT) and aerial work (AW) operations in and out of Singapore.
+These new regulations will replace the current Air Navigation Order (ANO) and establish a clearer, more structured framework for foreign commercial air transport (CAT) and aerial work (AW) operations into and out of Singapore.

 Who Needs a Foreign Operator’s Permit (FOP) Under ANR-129?

-• If an operator does not hold an AOC, an FOP is not required.
+1. If an operator does not hold an AOC, an FOP is not required.

-• Charter flights – Both revenue and non-revenue operations.
+1. Charter flights, both revenue and non-revenue

-• Takes off or lands in Singapore.
+• Takes off or lands in Singapore, or

-Does a Part 91 Operator Need to Comply?
+Do Part 91 Operators Need to Comply?

 No, if the operator does not hold an AOC.

-Who is Exempt from the Permit Requirement?
+Who Is Exempt from the Permit Requirement?

 The following operations do not require an FOP:

-• Emergency landings
+1. Emergency landings

-• Diplomatic flights (subject to Ministry of Foreign Affairs approval)
+2. Diplomatic flights (subject to Ministry of Foreign Affairs approval)

-• Alternate aerodrome landings
+3. Alternate aerodrome landings

-• Overflights
+5. Overflights

 New Compliance Requirements for Operators